huiminren/DS595CS525-RL-HW/project3/README.md

 * `$ python test.py --test_dqn`

 ## Goal
 In this project, you will be asked to implement DQN to play [Breakout](https://gym.openai.com/envs/Breakout-v0/).
 This project will be completed in Python 3 using [Pytorch](https://pytorch.org/).
-The goal of your training is to get averaging reward in 100 episodes over **40** in **Breakout**, with OpenAI's Atari wrapper & unclipped reward.
+The goal of your training is to get averaging reward in 100 episodes over **40 points** in **Breakout**, with OpenAI's Atari wrapper & unclipped reward.
 For more details, please see the [slides](https://docs.google.com/presentation/d/1CbYqY5DfXQy4crBw489Tno_K94Lgo7QwhDDnEoLYMbI/edit?usp=sharing).

 <img src="https://github.com/huiminren/DS595CS525-RL-HW/blob/master/project3/metarials/project3.png" width="80%" >